GustavePate/gustavepate.github.io/_posts/2013-07-14-android-keyboard-layout-logitech-tablet-keyboard.md

 Then, __you absolutely need to be root to do this__ we have to mount the `/system` mount path to enable read/write operations:

-{% highlight sh linenos=table %}su
+{% highlight sh linenos=table %}
+su
+cat /proc/mounts
+# search for the system line (or grep 'system' /proc/mounts)
-mount -o rw,remount -t yaffs2 /dev/block/mtdblock3 /system
+mount -o rw,remount -t ext4 /dev/block/platform/sdhci-tegra.3/by-num/p4 /system
 {% endhighlight %}

 Then we will copy the generic files to our custom ones: